 From the condensed chicken-and-stars soup we slurped down as a kid to the styrofoam cups of instant ramen we still occasionally eat when we’re pressed for time (and low on cash) at lunch, store-bought soup has been a mainstay of our diets, and it’s always good to have some stashed in the pantry.
 Soup is a criminally underrated lunch and dinner option.
 It’s super low-maintenance, which is great news for parents who are strapped for time.

 The soup aisle can be intimidating, though.
 There are so many options, from brands to flavors, and if you want to go outside of your chicken noodle comfort zone, it can be difficult to pick out a soup for dinner.
-Because there is definitely a huge discrepancy in quality when it comes to the premade soups you can buy at the grocery store.
-We set out to find out which canned, cartoned and otherwise ready-to-serve soups at the store are actually worth buying.
+We know that not all premade soups are created equal, so we set out to find which canned, cartoned and otherwise ready-to-serve soups at the store are actually worth buying.
 These are some of our favorites.

 Nong Shim Instant Shin Ramyun